Start - Variables

 -

-Workflow Variables - You can use this field to enter the variable name.
-Prefix the variable name with '@' if it is a local variable.
+Workflow Variables - Enter the variable name.
+Prefix the variable name with @ to define it as a local variable.

 -

-Type - You can use the drop-down list in this field to select the data type for the variable.
-The drop-down list displays the following data types - string, number, date, array, actor, object, boolean, float, and decimal.
+Type - Select the data type from the drop-down list.
+The available data types are - string, number, date, array, actor, object, boolean, float, and decimal.

 -